Beginner’s Guide to ComfyUI

 ComfyUI manager is a custom node that lets you install and update other custom nodes through the ComfyUI interface.

-Installing ComfyUI Manager
+Install ComfyUI Manager on Windows

 cd ComfyUI/custom_nodes